Courses

 PREREQ: ENGL 1A

-This course is designed to train students who wish to tutor in the English Lab or other English tutorial programs or classrooms on campus.
-The course content will cover tutoring theory and effective strategies for peer tutoring in English.
+This course is designed to train students to tutor in the English Department Writing Center.
+The course content covers tutoring pedagogical theory and effective strategies for tutoring in English in a culturally responsive manner.

 ADVISE: Readiness for college-level English or ESL 188